 On the night of 24 October, 1944, he led a battle force into the Surigao Strait to “cross the tee” of the approaching Japanese Southern Force in the early morning hours of 25 October.

 ) who took their fury to the Japanese battleships and escorts, besting them in a night battle (which was specialty of the Japanese at the beginning of WWII), sounding defeating them in detail, while supporting forces from PT boats, to subs and destroyers and cruisers, that harassed and channeled the enemy to their destruction.

 ASW, amphibious landing support by gunfire, and ship to ship slug fests.
 What a life, what a career.

 ADM Oldendorf retired in 1948 at the rank of Admiral (four stars), and passed away April 27th, 1974.

 And the vessel that carried his name to sea:

 USS OLDENDORF (DD-972) was decommissioned June 20th, 2003 and was sunk as a gunnery target by the USS RUSSEL (DDG-59) in 2005.

 This entry was posted on Monday, April 28th, 2008 at 7:08 am and is filed under Navy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.